 You can find Chinese salt & pepper seasoning in any Chinese supermarket, or make your own by following this recipe.

-If you like this Salt & Chilli Haggis Balls recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this Salt & Chilli Haggis Balls recipe, you might be interested in buying my book: The Chinese Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.